dabapps/django-readers/docs/explanation.md

 The resulting nested dictionary structure may be returned from as view as a JSON response (assuming all your producers return JSON-serializable values), or included in a template context in place of a queryset or model instance.

 A spec is a list.
 Under the hood, the `specs` module is a very lightweight wrapper on top of `pairs`.
 Each item in the list undergoes a simple transformation to replace it with a pair function.
-The list may contain:

-* _strings_, which are interpreted as field names and are replaced with `pairs.field`,
-* _dictionaries_, which serve two purposes: if the value is a list, they are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects) and are replaced with `pairs.relationship`.
-If the value is anything else (a string or a `(prepare, produce)` pair), the value returned by the produce function in the pair is projected under the specified key.
-* _pairs_ of `(prepare, project)` functions (see previous section), which are left as-is.
+See [the reference documentation for specs](reference/specs.md) for details.

 The example from the last section may be written as the following spec: